Aaron Judge: 2016

 Judge made his MLB debut on August 13, 2016, starting in right field against the Tampa Bay Rays.
 In his first MLB at-bat, Judge hit a home run off Matt Andriese; the previous batter, Tyler Austin, also making his MLB debut, had done the same.
-This marked the first time that two teammates had hit home runs in their first MLB career at bats in the same game.
-Judge also hit a home run in his second MLB game, becoming the second Yankees player (after Joe Lefebvre in 1980) to homer in each of his first two MLB games.
-Judge's debut season, in which he batted .179/.263/.345 and struck out 42 times in 84 at-bats (95 plate appearances), ended prematurely when he was placed on the 15-day disabled list with a grade two right oblique strain on September 13, 2016, against the Los Angeles Dodgers.
+This marked the first time that two teammates had hit home runs in their first MLB career at-bats in the same game.
+Judge also hit a home run in his second MLB game, becoming the second Yankees player, after Joe Lefebvre in 1980, to homer in each of his first two MLB games.
+In his debut season, Judge played in 27 games and batted .179/.263/.345 with 15 hits, four home runs, two doubles and 10 runs batted in and he struck out 42 times in 95 plate appearances.
+His season ended prematurely when he was placed on the 15-day disabled list with a grade two right oblique strain on September 13, 2016.
+The Yankees missed the 2016 postseason.